Menu Close

 a condition marked by differences in social communication, repetitive behaviours and sensory processing, often contributing to isolation, anxiety and depression

-Autism influences how people engage with the world and communicate, presenting differences that affect their social skills, sensory processing and behaviour.
-You might be familiar with the diagnostic name Autism Spectrum Disorder (ASD) or Autism Spectrum Condition (ASC), but the following article will refer to it as ‘autism’.
+Autism influences how people engage with the world and communicate.
+These differences can affect social skills, sensory processing and behaviour.
+You might be familiar with the diagnostic name Autism Spectrum Disorder (ASD) or Autism Spectrum Condition (ASC), but the following article will refer to it as autism.

 Autism extends beyond a diagnostic label; it’s a spectrum of diverse experiences.
-Autistic people bring a unique approach to social interactions and their sensory experiences hold distinct qualities.
-Recent reports show that more than 1 in 100 Scottish people are autistic.
+Recent reports show the prevalence of autism, revealing that more than 1 in 100 Scottish people are autistic.

 myths about autism and mental health